 With Pervasync's innovative two-phase change capture approach, you can rest assured that no changes are lost.

 When you sync data from a central server to multiple clients, very often, you don't want a full replica.
 For example, you may want users to only get their own orders but not others'.

 Most sync frameworks allow you to set filters based on column values.
 For our example, you may set a filter criteria on the "USER" column of the "ORDERS" table to match the sync user.

 But what about the "ORDER_ITEMS" table which does not have a "USER" column?
-In database systems, yo are used to use sub-queries like "SELECT * FROM ORDER_ITEMS WHERE ORDER_ID IN (SELECT ID FROM ORDERS WHERE USER=:SYNC_USER)" to slice and dice data.
+In database systems, you are used to using sub-queries like "SELECT * FROM ORDER_ITEMS WHERE ORDER_ID IN (SELECT ID FROM ORDERS WHERE USER=:SYNC_USER)" to slice and dice data.
 But no sync frameworks support sub-queries that involves multiple tables for data subsetting.
-That is , except for, Pervasync.
+That is, except for Pervasync.